-As we age our body undergoes a series of physiological changes to our muscles, ligaments, bones and joints.
-Osteopaths spend four to five years training in order to obtain an understanding of the relationship between soft tissue structures, nerves, joints, blood supply and even our internal organs.
-Some of these relationships change as we age and as osteopaths we are in a unique position to help keep you healthier, allowing you to continue with, or adapt, your lifestyle as these changes manifest.
+As we age, our body undergoes a series of physiological changes to our muscles, ligaments, bones and joints.
+Osteopaths spend four to five years training to gain an understanding of the relationship between soft tissue structures, nerves, joints, blood supply and even our internal organs.
+Some of these relationships change as we age, and as osteopaths we are in a unique position to help keep you healthier, allowing you to continue or adapt your lifestyle as these changes manifest.

 The most common conditions to effect our bones as we get older are osteoarthritis and bone density loss (osteoporosis).

 Osteoarthritis mainly affects joints that are both weight-bearing and very mobile.
 The most commonly affected are:

 At some point in our lives we have all experienced some sort of trauma, ranging from unexpected trips or falls, car accidents or even sporting injuries.
 These injuries can make joints less robust and more susceptible to osteoarthritis in later years.
 Many other factors can also lead to an increased risk of osteoarthritis.
 It’s often a mixture of these contributory factors that leads to the actual condition itself:

 - Age Osteoarthritis usually starts from our late 40s onwards.
 We don’t fully understand why it’s more common in older people, but it might be due to our muscles weakening and our body being less able to heal itself, or simply our joints slowly wearing out over time.

 - Gender For most joints, especially the knees and hands, osteoarthritis is more common and more severe in ladies.

 - Obesity Being overweight is an important factor in causing osteoarthritis, especially in your knees.
 Once present it also increases your chances of osteoarthritis becoming steadily worse.